44mira/articles/Monads.md

 > A type is said to be a Monoid over some binary function or operation if the result remains within the domain of the type, AND there exists an identity element.

 That can only mean one thing, a `Monad` is just defining some *binary* operation *over* endofunctors!
 This is the next piece of our puzzle, let's take a look at the definition of `bind` specifically:

+> If you're a bit confused, remember that a `Monoid` is merely an interface that requires you have an operation that takes two arguments of the same type, and produce the same type.
+This is why we can say `+` is a Monoid over `Int`, and also `Int` is a monoid over `+`.

 ```hs
 class Applicative m => Monad m where